 2. Second boil – now fill the pan back up with cold water, covering the meat entirely.
 Bring to the boil, then turn down the heat and simmer for 40 mins.
 Strain away the water.

 Boiling the joint cooks the meat thoroughly, evenly, reduces saltiness and keeps the ham moist.

-3. Diamond Scoring – For that traditional scored ham look.
-Gently remove the rind with a sharp knife, ensuring you leave the fat on the joint.
-Then score the fat diagonally and then then again the opposite way to create your diamond scoring
+3. Diamond Scoring – For that traditional scored ham look, allow the joint to cool and gently remove the rind with a sharp knife, ensuring you leave the fat on the joint.
+Then score the fat diagonally and then again the opposite way to create your diamond scoring

 4. Maple glaze- Pour the maple syrup over the ham, using a meat marinade brush spread it around, paying particular attention to the scored fat.